jjl4287/Dice-E-Store/docs/Designdoc.md

 > static models (UML class diagrams) with some details such as critical attributes and methods._

 ### Static Code Analysis/Design Improvements

+* I would like to revisit how our utility functions are implimented.
+I found the static email class inelligent.

 > _Discuss design improvements that you would make if the project were
 > to continue.
 These improvement should be based on your direct
 > analysis of where there are problems in the code base which could be